 What is acupuncture?

 Acupuncture has been part of traditional Chinese medicine (TCM) for thousands of years.
-It involves inserting very fine needles into specific points on the skin in order to allow the flow of energy to be restored, and therefore ease pain and allow for healing and restoration of proper function.
+It involves inserting very fine needles into specific points on the skin in order to stimulate the brain to send oxygenated blood to where it is required to go, it may ease pain and allow for healing and restoration of proper function.

 Clinical evidence of effectiveness of acupuncture